hannahjan06/SeeSense-AI/README.md

 1. The user opens the web app and grants camera and microphone access.
 2. The browser listens for wake phrases such as:
-   `“Nova, describe my surroundings”`
+   `“Nova, describe”`
 3. JavaScript captures a frame from the camera and sends it to the Flask backend.
 4. The Flask backend forwards the image to a Google Gemini vision endpoint with a task-specific prompt.
 5. The model response (scene description / text / object info) is returned as JSON.
 6. The frontend:
    - Displays the result in the “AI Analysis” panel
    - Uses the Web Speech API to speak the result aloud
-7. Users can say `“Nova, repeat that”` to hear the last response again.
+7. Users can say `“Nova, repeat”` to hear the last response again.

 ---